Raphhh/samurai/README.md

 ## Scaffold your project

-The samurai "new" command will create a fresh installation of a new project.
+The samurai "new" command will create a **fresh installation of a new project**.

 ### Choose between projects